MarjorieLeduc/Shiny_PROTEOM_IC/README.md

 (the Script is done for .d DIA files from Bruker)

-(.d names files must not contain spaces, or "-" or ".")
+(.d names files must not contain ".")

 (In the spectral library, the contaminant proteins' accessions should be preceded by "Conta_" to be detected as Contaminant)